Gilgo Beach Murders: Despite Rex Heuermann arrest, "no end in sight" for the investigation

 They didn't speak.
 Heuermann was sleeping on his side, with his back to the wall.

-His attorney reiterated, there is nothing about Rex Heuermann that would suggest he is involved in the Gilgo case, that he is a loving husband to his wife of more than 25 years and a dedicated father to his daughter and stepson.
+His attorney reiterated there is nothing about Heuermann that would suggest he is involved in the Gilgo case, adding he is a loving husband to his wife of more than 25 years and a dedicated father to his daughter and stepson.

 His wife and kids shopped for groceries, sometimes with food stamps, store clerks told CBS2's Jennifer McLogan.